FREQUENTLY ASKED QUESTIONS

 The issued permit must be present at the installation site while the installation is in progress.
 After the installation is complete, an inspection with the city (or county) needs to be requested and conducted to ensure that is was completed to code.

 You are required to record a Notice of Commencement (NOC) in the county’s Clerk of the Court’s Office when your contracted project is $2,500 and above.
 However, you can still record one for projects that cost less than $2,500.
 You must also provide a certified copy of the recorded document at the installation site along with the approved permit.

-The NOC must be signed by you, the owner contracting the improvements, and not by your agent.
+The NOC must be signed by you, the owner contracting the improvements, or the property manager or agent.
 If a contractor offers permit running services, they can also file the NOC.

 My home belongs to a Homeowner's Association (HOA), what do I need to do to have hurricane protection installed?